 If you feel any type of these symptoms please take enough rest.
 Consult the medical personnel or the local guides they can help you with those situations.

 If you didn’t feel well descend lower and spend a night.
-In some of the cases, people feel better after staying in the lower areas for the night and trek up after they feel good.
+In some cases, people feel better after staying in the lower areas for the night and trek up after they feel good.
 Besides that, if you still feel unwell you to leave your trek.

 Some tips that might help you to stay away from altitude sickness are listed below.
 Hope these points will be your great help.